Trusted WordPress tutorials, when you need them most.

 Should I Update WordPress or Plugins First?
 (Proper Update Order)

-In this article, we will show you the proper order for updating WordPress core, plugins, and themes.
+In this article, we will guide you through the proper order for updating WordPress core, plugins, and themes.
+By following these best practices, you’ll ensure a seamless update process and maintain your site’s stability.

 Should You Update WordPress or Plugins First?
 Proper Update Order